open-navigation/opennav_amd_demonstrations/honeybee_demos/README.md

 With the GPS, its good to let the robot sit with the filter running for a little while before starting up the demo for the filter to converge to its location solidly before starting.
 I've noticed driving around a little bit to help with that process and converge the orientation from the IMU data.

-## Demo 2: Outdoor, Urban 3D Navigation
+## Demo 2: High-Speed, Urban 3D Navigation

 The goal of this demonstration is to show the AMD Ryzen AI compute in action running Nav2 using 3D SLAM and localization in an urban setting.
 This is performed on Alameda, an island in the San Francisco bay, because it has a large urban area formerly hosting a Naval Air Station which is perfect for experimentation without much through-traffic (and generally kind, understanding people).
 This demonstration maps and localizes the robot within a few city blocks on Alameda and routes the robot along the roadways using a navigation graph to go from one building to another representing an urban-navigation use-case.